-CTC’s Pharmacovigilance department encompasses experience with investigational medicinal products, advanced therapy medicinal products (ATMP) as well as medical devices in a wide range of indications and areas of use and the team carries out their work in accordance with good pharmacovigilance practice (GVP) and related regulations and directives.
+Our Pharmacovigilance department has experience of investigational medicinal products, advanced therapy medicinal products (ATMP) and medical devices in a wide range of indications and areas of use.
+The team carries out their work in accordance with good pharmacovigilance practice (GVP) and related regulations and directives

 Cornelia Lif-Tiberg, MD, Director Pharmacovigilance

-Prior to study start, our Biostatisticians assist with selection of endpoints and sample size calculations to ensure that your study meets the target.
-They write or review the statistical sections of the study protocol with the aim of optimising the study design.
+Prior to study start, our Biostatisticians give input to the study design, objectives and endpoints and perform sample size calculations.
+They write or review the statistical sections of the study protocol with the aim of optimising the study output.
 Read more about our biostatistical services.

-Our professional eCRF Managers will create a fit-for-purpose eCRF that reflects the study protocol and that allows for collection of reliable data for primary and secondary endpoints.
-As a flexible and cost-effective partner, we pride ourselves in delivering high-quality data in a timely manner.
+Our eCRF Managers create a fit-for-purpose eCRF that reflects the study protocol and that allows for collection of all necessary study data.
 Read more about our eCRF and data management services.

-During the study, our eCRF Designers and Statistical Programmers work with high efficiency in assignments covering all aspects of Data Management – from eCRF design to database-lock and documentation.
-The Biometrics team also perform randomisations and interim analyses.
+During the study, our eCRF Designers and Statistical Programmers cover all aspects of Data Management- from centralised monitoring support to database-lock and associated clean file documentation.
 Read more about our statistical programming services.

-After the study, our Statistical Programmers will display the data in tables, figures and listings as outlined in the statistical analysis plan (SAP) while our Biostatisticians and Pharmacokineticists take part in data analysis and writing of clinical study reports in accordance with agreed timelines.
+After the study, our Statistical Programmers will display the data in tables, figures and listings based on the statistical analysis plan (SAP) while our Biostatisticians and Pharmacokineticists take part in data analysis and writing of clinical study reports.
 Read more about our pharmacokinetic services.

 Eva Jacobsson, Director Biometrics

-Our senior advisors offers in-house services ranging from compound optimization to proof-of-concept trials, with focus on DMPK and PK/PD.
+Our senior advisors offer in-house services ranging from compound optimization to proof-of-concept trials, with focus on DMPK and PK/PD.

 The non-clinical Drug Metabolism and Pharmacokinetic (DMPK) consultant provides services ranging from compound optimization and selection to First-In-Human (FIH) clinical trial application.